 Point Lookout Vineyards, meanwhile, gives you a different experience with mountain panoramas seen from 2,900 feet.
 Depending on the wines you sample, you may notice hints of plum, vanilla, blackberry, citrus, espresso and more.

 See what’s blooming.
 Fall might not make you think of flowers, but there’s always something growing at Bullington Gardens.
 Perennials, herbs, Japanese maples and dozens of other plants thrive across 12 acres of this free, community-focused botanical garden.
-Right now, the dahlias are showing off in a rainbow of colors.
+In early fall, dahlias show off in a rainbow of colors.

 Explore a national historic site.
 The Carl Sandburg Home National Historic Site is a must while you’re in town.
 It’s free to walk the five miles of trails and pet the friendly dairy goats.
 But it’s worth it to spend a few dollars on the tour, so you can see the house and learn about this down-to-earth “Poet of the People.”